-The Pew Research Center has seven research projects.
+The Pew Research Center has eight research projects.
 Director’s interns will be placed with one of the projects, based on their interests and skills.
-Applicants should indicate in their personal statement which (up to three) projects they are interested in working with.
+Applicants should indicate in their personal statement which project they are interested in working with.

-Pew Research Center’s politics research group studies American attitudes toward politics, the press and public policy issues.
+Pew Research Center’s U.S. Politics research group studies American attitudes toward politics and public policy issues.
 In this role it serves as a valuable information resource for political leaders, journalists, scholars and citizens.
-The politics research group conducts regular weekly and monthly polls on politics and major policy issues in the United States.
-In addition, the Center periodically fields major surveys on political values, the news media and social issues.
-Over the course of summer 2016, projects will include surveys about interest and engagement in the 2016 election, and views of partisanship, as well as key policy issues.
+The politics research group conducts regular polls on politics and major policy issues in the United States.
+In addition, it periodically fields major surveys on political values, and social issues.

-The Journalism research group assesses the state of news and information in a changing society through its annual State of the News Media report and other special reports.
-Major reports throughout the year examine news coverage, economic models for news, social media and news, and audience trends.
+The Journalism research group assesses the state of news and information in a changing society.
+Major reports throughout the year examine news coverage of policy issues, how people consume news, economic models for news, social media and news, and audience trends.

-The Internet, Science & Technology research group conducts original research that explores the growth of the internet and technology and the impacts on children, families, communities, the workplace, schools, health care and civic/political life.
-Major reports have examined technology and social media use, health online, libraries in a digital age, Americans’ views of science and technology.
+The Internet & Technology research group conducts original research that explores the growth of the internet and technology and the impacts on communities, the workplace, schools, families, health care and civic/political life.
+Major reports have examined technology and social media use, libraries in a digital age, and online harassment.

 The Religion research group delivers information on issues at the intersection of religion and public affairs in the U.S. and around the world.
 Major reports examine politics and faith, religious beliefs and practices, and global religious demographics.

 Pew Global Attitudes examines international public opinion on a broad range of issues, from people’s assessments of their own lives to views about the current state of the world.
 Each year, it conducts surveys across the world.